elianemitchell/elianemitchell/README.md

 ### Hi, I'm Eliane! 👋 (pronounciation: El-ee-awn-knee)

 I graduated from Stanford University in 2019 where I studied philosophy and took significant coursework in journalism and psychology.
+I am currently seeking opportunities in political science and psychology.

 <!--
 **elianemitchell/elianemitchell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.